 Thomas farmed this land for the next 32 years.
 Oats, wheat, potatoes and corn were cultivated near an orchard of peach trees.

 Thomas and his wife Sarah also raised twelve children, six of whom were born after the family’s manumission.
-On July 21st 1849, Thomas Titus died of the Plaque at 64 years of age.
+On July 21st 1849, Thomas Titus died of the Plague at 64 years of age.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Washington’s Route from Princeton (approx. 2.9 miles away); Griggstown Bridge Tender’s Station (approx. 3 miles away); Historic River Road and River Crossing (approx. 3.3 miles away); Rockingham (approx. 3.4 miles away); Kate McFarlane and Josephine Swann (approx. 3.4 miles away); Washington’s Route from Princeton to Morristown (approx. 3.7 miles away); Kingston Cemetery (approx. 3.7 miles away); Kingston Presbyterian Church (approx. 3.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 13, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 218 times since then and 13 times this year.
-Photos: 1, 2. submitted on April 13, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 17, 2021.
+It was originally submitted on April 13, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 469 times since then and 27 times this year.
+Last updated on May 17, 2021, by Kate McGuire of Trenton, New Jersey.
+Photos: 1, 2. submitted on April 13, 2016, by Don Morfe of Baltimore, Maryland. • J. Makali Bruton was the editor who published this page.